eclipse-che4z/che-che4z-zos-resource-explorer/README.md

 ### Actions

-You can perform the following actions in z/OS Explorer:
+You can perform the following actions in Explorer for z/OS:

 - **Browse**
-	> Displays the content of a data set or member.
+	> Displays the content of a PDS member.
 You can edit the content but cannot save it.
-Syntax highlighting for JCL and COBOL files is supported as long as you have an appropriate plugin.
 - **Edit**
-	> Displays the content of a data set or member.
-You can edit the content and save it.
-Syntax highlighting for JCL and COBOL files is supported as long as you have an appropriate plugin.
+	> Displays the content of a PDS member.
+You can edit the content and save it on the mainframe by selecting **File** - **Save** or **CTRL+S**.
+To save the file locally, select **File** - **Save As**.
 - **Create Member**
 	> Creates a new member of a PDS.
-- **Allocate**
+- **Allocate Like**
 	> Allocates a PDS or physical sequential file using the parameters of an existing data set as a model.
+The parameters cannot be changed.
+This functionality is only supported for sequential files that use tracks (TRK) or cylinders (CYL) as the storage unit.
 - **Copy**
 	> Copies members of a PDS to the same data set or a different data set, on the same host or a different host.
 - **Delete**
 	> Deletes a member of a PDS.

+### Syntax Awareness

+While browsing and editing PDS members, syntax awareness for JCL and COBOL files is supported as long as you have an appropriate plugin.
+The PDS must have the extension .JCL (for a JCL) or .COBOL (for COBOL) for syntax awareness to activate.